-Sri Sri Ravishankar Vidya Mandir Reports Exceptional Progress by Implementing the Mind Sync - www.lokmattimes.com
+Sri Sri Ravishankar Vidya Mandir Reports Exceptional Progress by Implementing The Mind Sync - www.lokmattimes.com

-PNN Ulhasnagar (Maharashtra) [India], January 10: As the pace of life accelerates and everyone becomes absorbed in daily demands, ...
+Ulhasnagar (Maharashtra) [India], January 10: As the pace of life accelerates and everyone becomes absorbed in daily demands, the ...

 The paradigm of ‘school' has often been described as a second home to children, with teachers as guardians and guides.
 Keeping this in mind, teachers at SSRVM have been officially certified as Mental Health Educators, equipping them to understand, support, and guide students with greater emotional sensitivity and psychological awareness.
 Teachers of SSRVM report feeling more confident in handling classroom emotions, managing their own stress, and fostering healthier student relationships, creating a more mindful and emotionally safe learning environment.
 The Program Manager at The Mind Sync, Ms Mayuri Godbole, strives to make this implementation process smooth and efficient for the teachers, children, and parents at SSRVM, Ulhasnagar.